Another great community planting day was held at Cribb Park on Saturday 27th of August. With over 50…

 - Remediate past environmental damage

-Provide a forum for community, industry, and government discussions on catchment management issues.
+To provide a forum for community, industry, and government discussions on catchment management issues.
 Create bush-care groups and industry alliances.

-Provide informative talks from industry specialists at monthly general meetings and actively promote sustainable development and environmental protection.
+To provide informative talks from industry specialists at monthly general meetings and actively promote sustainable development and environmental protection.